 Regardless of how cold it is outside, you can surround yourself with butterflies at the Butterfly Pavilion!
 There’s actually a lot more here, however.
-You can also hold Rosie the Tarantula and see many bugs in the Crawl-A-See-Em and see underwater invertebrates in the tanks at Water’s Edge.
+You can also hold Rosie the Tarantula, see many bugs in the Crawl-A-See-Em, and watch underwater invertebrates in the tanks at Water’s Edge.

 Denver Art Museum